davelaursen/present-plus/README.md

 # present-plus

 Present-Plus is a fork of the Go Present tool (golang.org/x/tools/cmd/present) that adds new features such as themes.
-Since the additional features provided by Present-Plus are specified in separate files, the .slide and .article files remain untouched and can continue to be rendered with Go Present.
+Since the additional features provided by Present-Plus are specified in comments, the .slide and .article files can continue to be rendered with Go Present with no side effects.

 ## Installation